 We are interested in greeting you following any of our services and to be of assistance in whatever way we can.
 Please join us for coffee hour after the Mass and introduce yourself to our pastor, Father Alban.

 Since we understand Communion to mean that we have all things in common, sharing an identical Faith, only baptized/chrismated members of the Orthodox Church, who have prepared* may receive Holy Communion.
 Those who may have been baptized Orthodox yet have since partaken of another communion (e.g., Anglican, Roman Catholic) should refrain from receiving until being reconciled to the Church - please speak with an Orthodox priest.
 Those not receiving are encouraged to come forward for a blessing.
 All are welcome to receive the blessed bread (blessed, but not consecrated).

-* Preparation for receiving Communion includes prayer, fasting, alms giving, regular confession AND being on time for the start of the service; unless there is a medical necessity, we should abstain from all food and drink since the previous evening.
-When there is an Evening Liturgy, abstinence is kept following the Noon meal.
+* Preparation for receiving Communion includes prayer, fasting, alms giving, regular confession AND being on time for the start of the service.
+Unless there is a medical necessity, we fast from all food and drink since the previous evening.
+When there is an Evening Liturgy, the Eucharistic fast is kept following the noon meal.

 Holy Trinity is a Western Rite parish of the Antiochian Orthodox Christian Archdiocese.
 We are part of the Greek Orthodox Catholic Patriarchate of Antioch and all the East.
 The Orthodox Church is the ancient Church founded by Christ and His Apostles.
 In the Book of Acts we read that “in Antioch they were first called Christians” (11:26).
 Our Patriarch is John X of Antioch.
 Our Metropolitan is JOSEPH; Bishop JOHN oversees the Western Rite Vicariate; and our Diocesan is Bishop THOMAS of Charleston, Oakland, and the Mid-Atlantic.